Why is my cat so stressed when I take her to the veterinary clinic?

 How would I use Feliway® to reduce the stress of my cat’s veterinary visit?

-You should spray a towel or blanket that you put into the cat’s carrier, and also spray your car before putting the cat into it.
+You should spray a towel or blanket that you put into your cat’s carrier and allow it to dry.
+Additionally, spray your car before putting the cat into it.
 When you get into the examination room, you can put the towel on the examination table to provide further reassurance for your cat.

 What about Rescue Remedy®?

 Rescue Remedy® is a Bach Flower Remedy that contains five flower essences intended to relieve panic following emotional or physical stress.
 Similar products are manufactured by other companies under different names.
 Although there are no controlled studies to support their effectiveness, anecdotal evidence does exist that these products may be beneficial in calming some cats during veterinary visits.
 Because of the extreme dilution of these essences, they are unlikely to be harmful to your cat (see handout “Flower Essences” for more information).

 Are there any other tips to reduce my cat’s stress levels during the veterinary visit?